peterpothmann/aedesVexansReviewSDM/README.md

-# README: Repository for the Scientific Article [Article Title Goes Here]
+# README

-This repository contains the code used for the scientific article titled **[Article Title Goes Here]**.
+This repository contains the code used for the scientific article titled **Reviewing Species Distribution Models for Aedes vexans (Diptera: Culicidae): Systematic Analysis of Input Variables, Output Relevance, and Challenges of Ecological Niche Modelling**.
 The following sections outline the structure of the repository and provide a brief description of its contents.

 ## Folder Structure